 Vinny made an interesting point in E118 on March 3 2023, humble bragging that Credit Suisse offered him 6.5% interest on 3 month bills!
 (Well, the offer was to all private banking customers).
 He goes on trying to make some other point.

-Fourteen minutes later when Brad Gerstner (Altimeter capital, a VC for 14yrs) finally gets a chance to talk, he reminds us that the 3y T-bill is 4.7 (Brad probably meant the 2-yr note sold on 02/28 at 4.67) and Vinny might be a bit “goosy goosy on the 6.5,” i.e., that he might be “super special”—a comment that so delights Chamath that he can barely contain his Vinny-sized grin.
+Fourteen minutes later when Brad Gerstner (Altimeter capital, a VC for 14yrs) gets a chance to talk, he reminds us that the 3y T-bill is 4.7 (Brad probably meant the 2-yr note sold on 02/28 at 4.67 or the 13-week note sold on 3/02) and Vinny might be a bit “goosy goosy on the 6.5,” i.e., that he might be “super special”—a comment that so delights Chamath that he can barely contain his Vinny-grin.

 See my edited clip here to catch the precious facial reactions.